aepod/mcd_presentation_workbook/1b_Setup_And_Configuration.md

-# Lesson 1 - Setup and Configuration
+# Lab 1 - Setup and Configuration

 1)  Add `magento2.docker` hostname to your local hosts file.